Post from 2013. Updated JUne 2019.

 Ultimately, his research led to the understanding that Killer Whale populations have distinct cultures.

 - 1. Bigg’s Killer Whales are marine mammal-hunters (they also eat an occasional bird and, very rarely, a terrestrial mammal).
-The population estimate for this threatened population is 300 individuals (2016) that are more often along coastal BC, with research ongoing regarding population numbers further off the coast (see “Biggs/Transients” information at this link).
+Because they are hunting marine mammals, they generally have to be stealthy and unpredictable (when hungry).
+The population estimate for this threatened population is ~49 individuals (summer 2019) that are more often along coastal BC, with research ongoing regarding population numbers further off the coast (estimated to be at least 217 whales in 2011; see “Biggs/Transients” information at this link).
 Their behaviour has changed in recent years, as reported by colleague researchers at the Marine Education and Research Society.
 They are not so “transient” anymore.
 In some areas they are more commonly sighted than “Residents” and appear to be travelling, socializing and hunting in bigger groups.
 They also appear to be more vocal, especially after a kill.
-This may be due to changes in the location and density of their prey.
+This is believed to be due to changes in the location and density of their prey.
+More seals and sea lions means that they do not have to be as stealthy (65% of the diet of Bigg’s who feed along BC’s coast is seals and sea lions).
 Status report and further information at this link.
 Note that there are no documented incidents of Bigg’s Killer Whales in the wild ever injuring a human.

-- 2. The Northern “Residents” are a threatened population of some ~300 whales (2016) more often found in northern British Columbia but also in southeastern Alaska and Washington State.
+- 2. The Northern “Residents” are a threatened population of some ~302 whales (2018) more often found in northern British Columbia but also in southeastern Alaska and Washington State.
 Status report and further information here.
-For the story of one N. Resdient Killer Whale family (the A23s) and what their story reveals about us, click here.
+For the story of one N. Resident Killer Whale family (the A23s) and what their story reveals about us, click here.